paulsonkoly/ruby_101/content/book.md

 #### Variables `defined?`

-Variables that appear in code are defined.
+Variables that appear in code on the left hand side of an assignment are defined.
+Even if the code is not executed.
+Defined but not initialized variables evaluate to `nil`.

 ```ruby
 a = 1 if false